 Dr. Fisher-Yoshida partners with clients to develop customized interventions aimed at improving organizational performance.
 She is able to blend the best of both worlds: the knowledge from academia with effective practices to apply successfully to real life situations.
 Her firm, Fisher Yoshida International, focuses on leading organizations through change by improving communication and creating shared goals and practices to align with the organization’s mission and vision.
 She works globally with clients and speaks conversational Japanese having lived and worked in Japan for 13 years.

 Dr. Fisher-Yoshida is the author of numerous articles, chapters, edited books, and authored a book on transnational leadership.
-Her main areas of focus are Coordinated Management of Meaning (CMM), intercultural communication, conflict resolution and peace building and transformative learning.
+She has a new book to be released soon on women and negotiation.
+Her main areas of focus are Coordinated Management of Meaning (CMM), negotiation, intercultural communication, conflict resolution and transformative learning.